 As the world is moving to mobile, it makes sense that they’re also switching to a hands-free way of data input while on the move.

 Almost 60% of consumers have used voice search to find business information in the last year and almost half of those use voice search daily to find local businesses.
-It’s also predicted that half of all searches will be voice-based by 2021 (remember that’s only a little over a year away!)
+It’s also predicted that half of all searches will be voice-based next year (remember that’s only a little over a year away!)

 The growth in voice search is partly due to the huge advances that have been made in understanding human speech with machine learning algorithms.
 Anyone who used Dragon NaturallySpeaking or another speech to text conversion program in the ‘90s will know that it was far from perfect!